Medication Cost-Share Offset Programs

-The Academy of Managed Care Pharmacy (AMCP) believes that pharmaceutical manufacturers, charitable organizations (501(c3)), plan sponsors, health plans, pharmacy benefit managers, states and retail pharmacies should have the common goal of improving patient access by making medications affordable.
-AMCP also recognizes that many patients today depend on high‐cost specialty medications that rarely have therapeutic alternatives.
-However, AMCP is concerned that certain co‐pay offset programs may undermine formulary development and utilization management techniques and can also increase costs for health plans and, ultimately, patients themselves.
+AMCP believes that pharmaceutical manufacturers, charitable organizations (501(c3)), plan sponsors, health plans, pharmacy benefit managers, states and pharmacies should have the common goal of improving patient access by making medications affordable.
+AMCP also recognizes that many patients today depend on high‐cost specialty medications that often do not have therapeutic alternatives.
+AMCP is concerned that certain cost‐share offset programs may undermine formulary development and utilization management techniques and can also increase costs for health plans and, ultimately, patients themselves.

-Several different patient assistance and direct to consumer coupon programs have entered the marketplace.
+Several different patient assistance and direct to consumer coupon programs are available in the marketplace.
 These programs are discussed below.

-- Patient assistance programs (PAPs) are generally offered through either manufacturers (manufacturer PAPs) or charitable groups (charitable PAPs).
-Patients who are uninsured, under insured or indigent are offered free drugs or financial assistance, usually based on economic need and/or the appropriateness of the treatment for a patient.
-Many programs benefit patients taking high‐cost specialty medications, that generally do not have therapeutic alternatives, and frequently have a higher member cost share than traditional prescription drugs.
-AMCP is supportive of means-tested programs that provide patient access to the most appropriate drugs that may be otherwise unaffordable.
+- Patient assistance programs are generally offered through either pharmaceutical manufacturers or charitable organizations.
+Patients who are uninsured or cannot afford to purchase their medications are offered free drugs or financial assistance, usually based on economic need and/or the appropriateness of the treatment for a patient.
+Many programs benefit patients taking high‐cost specialty medications, that often do not have therapeutic alternatives, and frequently have a higher member cost share than traditional prescription drugs.
+AMCP is supportive of means-tested programs that provide patient access to the most appropriate medications that may be otherwise unaffordable.

-- Manufacturer coupon programs typically limit the number of prescriptions that qualify for the coupon (e.g., 12 refills over 12 months) or the amount of time that the coupon is valid (e.g., end of the calendar year) so patients do not receive an indefinite benefit.
-After the period of time, a patient may have to be transitioned to a formulary product or the patient will seek a formulary exception for the medication which then results in increased costs associated with covering the non-formulary product.
-AMCP is opposed to manufacturer coupon programs that are promotional in nature and are not means-tested.
+Manufacturer coupon programs may limit the number of prescriptions that qualify for the coupon (e.g., 12 refills over 12 months), the amount of time that the coupon is valid (e.g., end of the calendar year) or a total dollar value, so patients do not receive an unlimited indefinite benefit.

-By distorting economic incentives used by health plans and pharmacy benefit managers to encourage patients to use prescription drugs with lower overall costs, manufacturer coupons can undermine the formulary development process and utilization management techniques.
-Perhaps counter ‐ intuitively, they also raise the risk of increased overall costs for patients.
-While the patient has a lower cost‐sharing responsibility at the initial point of sale, the health plans, pharmacy benefit managers or plan sponsors are responsible for the reimbursement cost to the pharmacy.
-This raises the costs of administering the prescription drug benefit as a whole, which in turn leads to higher premiums for patients.
+By distorting economic incentives used by health plans and pharmacy benefit managers to encourage patients to use preferred medications with lower overall costs, manufacturer coupons can undermine the formulary development process and utilization management techniques.
+Perhaps counterintuitively, they also raise the risk of increased overall costs for patients.
+While the patient has a lower cost‐sharing responsibility at the initial point of sale, the health plans or pharmacy benefit managers are responsible for the reimbursement cost to the pharmacy.
+This raises the costs of administering the prescription drug benefit, which in turn leads to higher premiums for patients.